nerabits/Surge-Manual/rule/ruleset.md

 # Ruleset

 Starts from Surge Mac v3.0 and Surge iOS v3.4.
-You may use a bundle of  rules from a file or an URL.
+You may use a bundle of  rules from a file or a URL.
 Surge also provides two internal rulesets.

 ## Internal Ruleset